How To Connect a Domain to Wix: Step-by-Step Guide

 Important before you start: Connecting an external custom domain to Wix requires a paid plan.
 The free Wix plan only allows a Wix-branded subdomain (e.g., username.wixsite.com/sitename).
 If you are on a free plan, you will need to upgrade first.
 See our guide on how much Wix costs to compare plans.

 This guide walks you through how to connect a domain to Wix using both the nameserver method and the CNAME method, with specific steps for popular registrars including GoDaddy, Namecheap, and Google Domains.
-It also covers the most common connection issues and what to do once your domain is live.
+It also covers Wix Studio differences, the SEO impact of connecting a new domain, and the most common connection issues.

 Domain Connection vs. Domain Transfer: What's the Difference?